ycy3675001/StanfordCoreNLP-Chinese/README.md

 ### Properties from StanfordCoreNLP-chinese.properties

 We need to get the java properties file and convert it to a python dictionary that the wrapper program can read.
-The properties file is inside ~/StanfordCoreNLP/stanford-corenlp-full-2018-02-27/stanford-chinese-corenlp-2018-02-27-models.jar
-So we need to unzip it and find it.
+The properties file is inside the chinese models .jar `$CORENLP_HOME/stanford-chinese-corenlp-2018-10-05-models.jar` So we need to unzip it and find it.
 After editing the file it looks like this: